 6-8.DTC.b.1 Communicate and publish key ideas and details individually or collaboratively in a way that informs, persuades, and/or entertains using a variety of digital tools and media-rich resources.

 6-8.DTC.b.2 Collaborate synchronously and asynchronously through online digital tools.

 6-8.DTC.b.3 Demonstrate ability to communicate appropriately through various online tools (e.g., email, social media, texting, blog comments).

 9-12.DTC.b.1 Communicate and publish key ideas and details to a variety of audiences using digital tools and media-rich resources.

 Sign Up for This Workshop

-Integrating Educational Video Into The Curriculum: How To Use Video To Flip, Differentiate, Assess And Enhance Teaching And Learning In The Classroom in collaboration with EDCO
+Integrating Educational Video Into The Curriculum: How To Use Video To Flip, Differentiate, Assess And Enhance Teaching And Learning In The Classroom (co-sponsored with EDCO)